Field Quality Monitors

 - Add field filters to refine the metric (most users apply datetime field lookback filters here!)

-- Edit the monitor name, labels and/or notes
+- Edit the rule name, audiences, and/or notes

 Supported field metrics